cure-lab/HybridRepair/README.md

 - For other baseline methods, please change the variable 'SOLUTION' correspondingly, i.e, 'gini' 'mcp' 'coreset' 'badge' 'SSLConsistency' 'SSLConsistency-Imp' 'SSLRandom'.
 - For other dataset and model, please change the variables 'DATASET' and 'MODEL' correspondingly.

-**Before validation on other dataset and model**, please run the following command to generate models first.
+**Before validation on other dataset and model**, please run the following command to generate models under repair first.
 The variables 'DATASET' and 'MODEL' in train.sh should be changed correspondingly.
 ```
 sh train.sh
 ```